jairuss0/DoodleDuel---a-Skirbble-clone-using-Java/README.md

 * Server Responsibility: The players must know your IP and Port.
 To know your IP
   1. Go to your Operating system command line or terminal
   2. Type:

   ```
   ipconfig
   ```

   3. once you know your IP address as the Server, the players are required to know it
   4. Port default number is _123_

 > [!NOTE]
-> Ensure that firewalls on both the server and client (players) devices allow traffic on the port
+> Ensure that firewalls on both the server and client (players) devices allow traffic on the port.
 > On the server side, make sure port 123 (or whatever port you're using) is open for incoming connections

 > [!TIP]